OpenID Connect Scopes

 A user clicks Login within your app.

-Your app redirects the user to the Auth0 Authorization Server (/authorize endpoint), including the following scopes: -
+Your app redirects the user to the Auth0 Authorization Server (

 Your Auth0 Authorization Server redirects the user to the login prompt.